Skip to Content

 As you have learned, a polytunnel can last for many years when properly maintained and looked after.
 But there is no doubt that a polytunnel can be vulnerable to damage and other issues.
 This is a normal part of polytunnel ownership but needs to be considered.

-Don’t let your polytunnel get the best of you; a polytunnel is every gardener’s best friend.
-But if it comes the time that it finally reaches its endpoint and is no longer a good fit for its originally intended use, it’s a good thing to remember that it still has other uses.
-For example, pieces of an old cover can be used in different ways, such as mini polytunnels or transparent hanging shelves that can be used within the polytunnel.
+Don’t let your Polytunnel get the best of you; a polytunnel is every gardener’s best friend.
+But if it comes the time that it finally reaches its endpoint and is no longer a good fit for its originally intended use, it’s a good thing to remember that it still has other benefits.
+For example, pieces of an old cover can be used in different ways, such as mini polytunnels or transparent hanging shelves that can be used within the Polytunnel.

 If you liked this, keep up to date with future articles and posts from us by signing up for the form below!